IreneKilgannon/pands-project/README.md

 * petal_width
 * species

 There are three iris species, _Iris setosa_, _Iris versicolor_ and _Iris virginica_ in the species column with 50 samples for each species.
-The data type of the species column is object.
+The data type of the species column is object as it it text.

 The sepal length, sepal width, petal length and petal width columns are all continuous numeric data.
 They were all measured in cm to one decimal place and they have been correctly assigned the datatype of float (floating point number).

 A brief description of an iris flower will help give meaning to the variable names.
 Each iris has three true petals and three sepals.
 The three petals are upright and are sometimes known as standards.
 Sepals are a modified leaf, known as falls and its function is to protect the developing flower bud.
-When the flower has bloomed the iris' sepal is described as "the landing pad for bumblebees" by the [US Forest Service](https://www.fs.usda.gov/wildflowers/beauty/iris/flower.shtml).
+When the flower has bloomed the iris's sepal is described as "the landing pad for bumblebees" by the [US Forest Service](https://www.fs.usda.gov/wildflowers/beauty/iris/flower.shtml).
 This diagram nicely illustrates the difference between the petals and the sepals and how the width and length of each were measured.

 ![Length vs Width](https://www.integratedots.com/wp-content/uploads/2019/06/iris_petal-sepal-e1560211020463.png)